poloclub/ganlab/README.md

 Then visit `http://localhost:8080/src/`.

-The `watch-demo` script monitors for changes of typescript code and compiles the code for you.
+The `watch-demo` script monitors for changes of typescript code (e.g., `src/ganlab.ts`) and compiles the code for you.

 ## More Information

 Our research paper is under review.
-This information will be updated.
+This information will be updated later.

 ## Contact

 Minsuk (Brian) Kahng
 PhD Student at Georgia Tech
 [http://minsuk.com](http://minsuk.com)